-The Honorable Don Young

-Ranking Member

-House Natural Resources Committee

-Subcommittee on National Parks, Forests, and

-Public Lands

-1324 Longworth House Office Building

-Washington, D.C.
+The Honorable Joe Manchin Ranking Member Senate Energy and Natural Resources Committee U.S. Senate 304 Dirksen Senate Building Washington, D.C.
 20510

-Dear Chair Haaland, Ranking Member Young, and Members of the Subcommittee,
+Dear Chair Murkowski, Ranking Member Manchin, and Members of the Committee,

-The American Mountain Guides Association respectfully submits this testimony for inclusion in the public record regarding the House Natural Resources Committee, Subcommittee on National Parks, Forests, and Public Lands, Legislative Hearing on H.R.
-3879, the Simplifying Outdoor Access for Recreation Act, and H.R.
-3458, the Recreation Not Red Tape Act, to be held on September 19, 2019 in 1324 Longworth House Office Building.
+The American Mountain Guides Association respectfully submits this testimony for inclusion in the public record regarding the Full Committee Hearing on S. 1665, the Simplifying Outdoor Access for Recreation Act; S. 1723, the Ski Area Fee Retention Act; and S. 1967, the Recreation Not Red Tape Act, to be held on October 31, 2019 in Room 366 of the Dirksen Senate Office Building.

 The American Mountain Guides Association (AMGA) is a 501(c)(3) educational non-profit organization that provides training and certification for climbing instructors, mountain guides, and backcountry skiing guides throughout the United States.
 Founded in 1979, the AMGA has trained over 13,000 climbing and skiing guides who provide outdoor experiences for the public on public lands.
 As the American representative to the International Federation of Mountain Guide Associations, the AMGA institutes international standards for the mountain guiding profession in the United States and serves as an educational body for land management agencies, outdoor businesses, clubs, and other recreation stakeholders.
-Of additional relevance to today's hearing, our membership includes outfitters and guides who have been operating on public lands since the inception of the modern commercial recreation permitting system.
+Of additional relevance to this hearing, our membership includes outfitters and guides who have been operating on public lands since the inception of the modern commercial recreation permitting system.
 We have extensive experience with public land management systems, philosophies, and permitting, and we welcome the opportunity to provide testimony on the Simplifying Outdoor Access for Recreation Act (SOAR Act) and the Recreation Not Red Tape Act (RNR).

-We appreciate the Subcommittee's recognition of the need to improve recreational access to public lands and we commend Chair Haaland and the Subcommittee for taking steps to advance legislation that will enhance opportunities for Americans from all walks of life to access and enjoy public lands.
+We appreciate the Committee's recognition of the need to improve recreational access to public lands and we commend Chair Murkowski, Ranking Member Manchin, and the Committee for taking steps to advance legislation that will enhance opportunities for Americans from all walks of life to access and enjoy public lands.
 In particular, we believe there is a significant opportunity to enhance accessibility of public lands and increase recreational opportunities by modernizing the outfitter and guide permitting systems of the federal land agencies.
 Currently, these systems are antiquated, layered with unnecessary analysis, and they lack the tools necessary to quickly and efficiently authorize outfitted and guided activities.
-This is preventing outfitting and guiding businesses from growing to their full potential and it is limiting opportunities for the public to benefit from the assistance of an outfitter, guide, outdoor education center, outdoor adaptive program, veteran's outdoor program, or organized outdoor club.
+This prevents outfitting and guiding businesses from growing to their full potential and limits opportunities for the public to benefit from the assistance of an outfitter, guide, outdoor education center, outdoor adaptive program, veteran's outdoor program, or volunteer-based club.
 The situation has become increasingly dire in recent years as fire suppression costs have further reduced the agencies' ability to attend to the need for outfitting and guiding services on public lands.